theJSZ/tsoha-pinball-collection-maintenance-helper/README.md

 * for the owner (or some other designated person) to see the reported malfunctions

 The finished app should have the following features:
-* A user can be a normal user or an admin
 * All users log in with a username and password
+* A user can create a new collection which makes them an admin with regard to that collection
-* An admin can create a new collection of machines and edit the collection afterwards
+* An admin can edit the collection afterwards
+* An admin can invite other people to become normal users of a collection
 * Any user can report a malfunction.
 The report always concerns a certain machine and must include a written description of what is wrong
 * A photo can be included in the report
 * The malfunction is given a severity rating from 1 (not severe, e.g. a light that is not working) to 3 (very severe, e.g. an important feature of the game is impossible to achieve because a mechanical switch not working)